Outlast18363/Color_Recognition/README.md

     - hand_utils.py: Detect fingertip using mediapipe.
 Recognize color in a square patch around the fingertip by majority vote in HSV color space by K-means-clustering.
     - profile_utils.py: Functions for time comsumption evaluation and camera capture using thread.
     - TestHandDetect.py: Run process for a given times to evaluate time consumption.
-    - FingerDec.py: Implemented by ZK.
+    - FingerDec.py: Convert detected color to words